oceanprotocol/ocean.py/READMEs/setup.md

 This guide describes how to set up each of the following.

-* A. Ethereum network & node
+* A. Set Ethereum network & node
-* B. Metadata cache and data provider
+* B. Set metadata cache and data provider
-* C. Config file
+* C. Set config file
-* D. Initialize components in Python
-* E. Ethereum account
+* D. Define Ethereum account

 Culminating in...

-* F. Start using ocean-lib
+* E. Start using ocean-lib

 ## A. Set Ethereum network (e.g. Rinkeby) & Ethereum node (e.g. Infura)